 For biosecurity concerns, any clothing worn during labs must be designated for Lakeland College labs only.

-Coveralls–You will require at least two pair of coveralls.
-We recommend bringing two as they must be clean when worn to lab.
+• You will require at least two pair of coveralls.

 Scrubs

-• Most labs require a scrub top or scrub jacket worn with regular pants.
+• All labs require a scrub top or scrub jacket worn with scrub pants.

 • A surgery scrub set (both top and bottoms), along with a scrub jacket is required for surgery labs.